 Net interest costs on funds borrowed to finance the construction are capitalized and depreciated over the life of the related asset.

 (g) Intangible Assets, Net

-Intangible assets consist of software development costs and are amortized on the straight-line method over five years.
+Intangible assets consist of software development costs and a valve assessment project.
+These assets are amortized on the straight-line method over five years and ten years, respectively.

 (h) Accounts and Wages Payable